Egojoefavour/exploratory-data-analysis---the-manufacturing-process15/README.md

 # exploratory-data-analysis---the-manufacturing-process15

 ## Table Of Contents
-Project Title
+-Project Title
-Table of Contents
+-Table of Contents
-Project status
+-Project status
-A description of the project
+-A description of the project
-File structure of the project
+-File structure of the project
-Usage And Installation
+-Usage And Installation
-License information
+-License information

 ## Project Status
-This project is at its  completed stage 08-04-2024
+This project is  complete  **08-04-2024**

 ### Project Description